bkebede/Unit-1/index.md

 ### Rock, Paper, Scissors

 This was a fun project too as it was interactive and created a game simulating the classic rock, paper, scissiors.
 These types of projects are my favorite as you can use it to play a game and see how your work delivers some sort of end project that is usable.
+Using if and else if statements were critical in completing this program, because there are many different paths and options that can be taken in this game.

 while 1:
     print("Let's play rock, paper, scissors.")